-If you search your ancestors in Troia, Puglia, info about your Italian family are stored in the City Office archives or at the parishes.
+If you search your ancestors in Troia, in the province of Foggia, Puglia region, the documents about your Italian family are stored in the City Office archives and in the parishes in the town.

-In towns and villages of Puglia and in Foggia province registry offices were established in early 1800: it means that you could find information in Troia registrar as of that date.
+In towns and villages of Puglia and in Foggia province registry offices were established in 1809: it means that you could find your ancestors records in Troia town hall archives as of that date.

-Before to start your genealogy research in Troia, we suggest you to read our tips for your search.
-They are useful to search in Puglia and in Troia too.
+Otherwise, if you think to contact the town hall by yourself, we suggest you to read our tips for your search.
+They are useful to search in Puglia and of course in Troia too!

-It could be important to know if the last name you are investigating is a frequent surname in Troia.
-As more your surname is common in Troia, as more it could be difficult to find the right info about your ancestors in Troia archives if you have not exact dates.
+To proceed faster with your research is important to know if the last name you are investigating is a frequent surname in Troia.
+As more your surname is common, as more it could be difficult to find the right branch of your ancestors family in Troia archives, expecially if you have not exact dates.

 It could be useful for you to know that some of the most common surnames in Foggia province are: